stytchauth/cypress-2023/README.md

 ## Installation

-This repo uses node and npm.
+This repo uses node and yarn.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage node versions locally.

 ```bash
 nvm use